JorgeAMendoza/jorgeamendoza/README.md

 # Jorge Alberto Mendoza II ⚛🖥🐶

-Hey 🙋‍♂️, my name is Jorge Mendoza and I am a front end developer who focuses on tools such as React, TypeScript, and Styled Components.
-Two years ago in my last of year college I took an introduction to web development course, and since then my passion and enthusiuam for web development has led me to continously grow and learn more about the environment.
-I am currently looking to take the next step in my web development journey.
+Hey 🙋‍♂️, my name is Jorge Mendoza and I am a Front-End Software Engineer who focuses on creating accessible and performant user experiences on the web.
+With a fine eye for detail and a passion for learning, I am always searching for ways to improve the quality of the web for all users.
+In my senior year of college I took an introduction to web-development course, and since then I have continued to learn about the latest advances in the web-development environment and improve as a developer.
+I have used React, TypeScript, Styled-Components and other tools to create user-interfaces that are responsive, performant, and accessible.
+From developing password generators to full-stack applications with authentication and integration testing, I have a set of skills that allow me to plan, test, and create user interfaces.

 ## Skills & Tech
 - ⚛  React/TypeScript/Next JS